spacemanidol/MSMARCO/Ranking/README.md

 # Ranking Task
 MS MARCO(Microsoft Machine Reading Comprehension) is a large scale dataset focused on machine reading comprehension, question answering, and passage ranking.
+A variant of this task will be the part of [TREC 2019](https://trec.nist.gov/) and [AFIRM 2019](http://sigir.org/afirm2019/).

 ### Generation
 To generate the ranking task dataset we started with the regular MSMARCO dataset which means if people want to generate any data in a different format they are more than able to(and even provide us with suggestions!).
+We are hoping to open source our production code shortly so people can generate the sets for themselves(with any normalization they may find interesting).

 We collected all unique passages(without any normalization) to make a pool of ~8.8 million unique passages.
-Then, for each query from the existing MSMARCO we ran a standard [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) to produce 1000 relevant passages.
+Then, for each query from the existing MSMARCO splits(train,dev, and eval) we ran a standard [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) to produce 1000 relevant passages.
 These were ordered by random so each query now has 1000 corresponding passages.
+Since the original 10 passages presented with the query were extracted using the Bing ranking stack it possible that even none of the original passages are present with this new top 1000.

+During the initial dataset creation, the judges would mark any passage that could answer the query which we then translated into our is_selected labels(relevant/used passages have is_selected=1).
+If a passage had is_selected=1 then this is a relevant query passage pair.
+It is worth noting that with these labels a positive is a true positive but negatives may not be a true negative(in other words there may ne relevant passages with is_selected=0).
+It is also worth noting that not all 1000 passages were seen by a judge and even ifWhile this means that it is possible for a system to find more relevant passages

+To evaluate how well a system is reranking these 1000 relevant passages we use the already existing is_selected flag present in the v2.1 dataset.
+Given these labels on relevancy, a systems goal should be to rank any of the most relevant passage as high as possible.
+During the initial dataset creation, the judges would mark any passage that could answer the query which we then translated into our is_selected labels(relevant/used passages have is_selected=1).
+It is worth noting that with these labels a positive is a true positive but negatives may not be a true negative(in other words there may ne relevant passages with is_selected=0).
+It is also worth noting that not all 1000 passages were seen by a judge meaning it is possible that there are relevant passages that for purposed of this dataset are not considered relevant.

-This was done for the train, dev, and evaluation sections of the v2.1 dataset.
-Understanding that this ranking data may not be useful to train a Deep Learning style system we build the triples.train.tsv files.
-These triples(availible in small and large(27 and 270gb respectively)) contain a query followed by a possitive passage and a negative passage.
+Finally, understanding that this ranking data may not be useful to train a Deep Learning style system we build the triples files(availible in small and large(~27 and

-Then, the existing dataset has an annotation of is_selected:1 if a judge used a passage to generate their answer.
-We consider these as a ranking signla where all passages that have a value of 1 are a true possitive for query relevance for that given passage.
-Any passage that has a value of 0 is not a true negative.
+~270gb respectively)).
+These triples contain a query followed by a passage that has been marked as directly relevant(positive example) and another passage that has not been marked as relevant(negative).
+We understand that there could be a situtation where a one of the negative examples could actually be more relevant than the positive example but given the task goal is to rank the passages where we have a relevance passage as high as possible so this shouldn't be an issue.

 ### Data, information, and Formating
 Given that all files have been generated from the v2.1 dataset meaning that in theory anyone can generate the files we provide to their own specifications and liking.
+We will hopefully opensource our productin data shortly.
 #### Passage to PassageID
+This file contains
 #### Query to QueryID
 This has been split for Train, Dev and Eval.
 #### Relevant Passages